projectcalico/calico/docs/source/ubuntu-opens-install.rst

 Before starting this you will need the following:

--  A machine running Ubuntu 14.04.
+-  One or more machines running Ubuntu 14.04 (these will be installed as your OpenStack compute or control nodes).
--  SSH access to the machine.
+-  SSH access to these machines.

 Common Steps
 ------------